The Two Revelations

 (Rev 10:9 KJV)

-The appearance of the “book” (Gr.
-Biblion, Lat.
-Librum) in Rev. 5 and its possible connection with the “little book” (bibliaridion, libellum) that made Johns’ entrails bitter in Rev. 10 (and may allude to Rev. 6:14) was a very significant musical and narrative item that made me rethink, at a very advanced stage of the work, the overall dramatic structure.
-The musical theme of Apocalypsis Iesu X took an unexpected importance, and served (in retrospect) to weave some musical strands of the work in a more coherent way.
+The appearance of the “book” (βιβλίον, *biblion*) in Revelation 5, and its counterpart, the “little book” (βιβλαρίδιον, *bibliaridion*) in Revelation 10, emerged as significant thematic motifs.
+The directive to John to consume the little book—sweet in his mouth but bitter in his stomach (Rev. 10:9)—symbolizes the arduous task of internalizing and proclaiming profound truths.
+This motif compelled me to reassess the musical structure, allowing this theme to weave coherently through the composition.
 Additionally, the associations of the book thematic with what John had to announce to the “peoples, languages, tribes, nations, peoples, and kingdoms” (we missed one for an interesting sevenfold, maybe faithful?) were too obvious.
 Here, I thought, is the key to the book, simply that it is a book: not a treatise, not a code, nor anything else.
 And to John, writing that book must have cost him dearly, to the point of tormenting him even.

 Apocalypsis Iesu X, Juscheld.